San Jose Berryessa Union School District facing lawsuit from multiple sexual abuse victims of teacher Ronald Gardner

 The initial lawsuit: Alleged victim of accused Sierramont Middle School teacher Ronald Gardner claims abuse started when he was in the 8th grade.

 The student in the initial lawsuit filed by Corsiglia, McMahon & Allard was identified as John Doe in the complaint.

-The lawsuit states that John Doe was allegedly sexual abused by Sierramont Middle School teacher Ronald Gardner starting as an eighth grader in his 1997-1998 school year.
+The lawsuit stated that John Doe was allegedly sexual abused by Sierramont Middle School teacher Ronald Gardner starting as an eighth grader in his 1997-1998 school year.

-Gardner is currently facing criminal sexual abuse charges as a result of his 2021 arrest.
+Gardner is currently facing four criminal sexual abuse charges as a result of his 2021 arrest.